Tennis Elbow

 What causes tennis elbow?

-- Repetitive force on the elbow, such as hitting a tennis ball
+• Repetitive force on the elbow, such as hitting a tennis ball

-- Overuse of the elbow
+• Overuse of the elbow

-- Inadequate recovery following activity
+• Inadequate recovery following activity

-- Systemic diseases such as diabetes, high cholesterol and excess bodyweight increase the risk of tennis elbow
+• Systemic diseases such as diabetes, high cholesterol and excess bodyweight increase the risk of tennis elbow

-6 Tips to help manage Tennis Elbow:
+At Forefront Physiotherapy Geelong, we recommend these 6 tips to help manage Tennis Elbow:

 1. Avoid irritating activities where possible